Time Warner Cable signs two Lakers deals as clock ticks

 Verizon has about 461,000 pay TV subscribers in the Los Angeles market while Charter has about 292,000, according to data from SNL Kagan.

-Besides Charter, Time Warner Cable needs to sign contracts with satellite broadcasters DirecTV DTV.O and Dish Network (DISH.O) and with Cox Cable COXC.UL to carry 53 of the Lakers' 82 games carried by Time Warner Cable.
+Besides Charter, Time Warner Cable needs to sign contracts with satellite broadcasters DirecTV and Dish Network and with Cox Cable to carry 53 of the Lakers' 82 games carried by Time Warner Cable.
 The rest are national games that will be telecast by ESPN, TNT and ABC.

 On October 24, Cox, which has 1.2 million subscribers in Southern California, said it was rebuffed in its offer to carry the two channels on a specialty tier that would offer a portion of its customers other sports channels.